Croatia - Hercegovina - Montenegro - Albania - Macedonia - Greece

 Day 10Bitola - Tikves Winery - Skopje (181 km) (B, L)

 Breakfast.
-We are driving towards the biggest and the oldest winery in Macedonia, and one of the biggest in Europe, winery Tikves.
+We are driving towards the biggest and the oldest winery in Macedonia, and one of the biggest in Europe, winery Tikvesh.
 The professionals from the winery will take us through the cellars; they will explain the history of the winery and the whole process.
 We will then have a chance to taste some of their wine in its own restaurant in beautiful atmosphere with some specialties cooked from their chef just for us.
-As early as in Roman times, a tradition in Macedonia was flourishing - a tradition to craft enchantingly powerful wines exhibiting the scent of the south, having a symphonic flavour and epitomizing the joyfulness of Macedonians.
-Tikveš Winery has been crafting and aging premium Macedonian wines … ever since 1885.
-At the late 70's of the 20th century agro-combine Tikveš is founded by merging several smaller agricultural cooperatives.
-Tikveš becomes the largest winery in Southeast Europe.
-WINERY TIKVES produces 24 types of wine, out of which the most atractive are: T'ga za jug, Traminec, Kratoshija, Chardonay, Alexandria – Cabernet Sauvignon and Alexandria – Riesling, and the famous Tikveš grape brandy – Lozova rakija – Zolta.
+As early as in Roman times, a tradition in Macedonia was flourishing - a tradition to craft enchantingly powerful wines exhibiting the scent of the south, having a symphonic flavor and epitomizing the joyfulness of Macedonians.
+Tikveš Winery has been crafting and aging premium Macedonian wines ever since 1885.
+At the late 70's of the 20th century, agro-combine Tikveš is founded by merging several smaller agricultural cooperatives.
+Tikveš becomes the largest winery in Southeast Europe, produces 24 types of wine, out of which the most attractive are: T'ga za jug, Traminec, Kratoshija, Chardonay, Alexandria – Cabernet Sauvignon and Alexandria – Riesling, and the famous Tikveš grape brandy – Lozova rakija – Zholta.
 At the Wine Innovation Forum in Paris – 2008, Tikveš Winery is ranked among the world’s 30 most innovative wine brands.
 We finish the day in Skopje with a free evening.
 Overnight

 Day 11Skopje – Kamnik Winery - Skopje (15 km) (B, L)

 In the morning, after the breakfast, we take a walking tour to explore the central area of the Macedonia’s capital, Skopje.
-Amongst many statues and museums, we will have an opportunity to visit a birth place and memorial house of Mother Theresa, In the afternoon, just a few kilometers away from the capital, we visits Kamnik Winery, The winery and its vineyards stretch out across 13 hectares of hills with exposition of the slopes to the south, and with excellent microclimatic conditions all year round, where we will taste some wine varieties both local and international, like Golden Temjanika, Vranec, Pinot Noar, Pinot Grigio, or Rose wine, accompanied with delicious Macedonian national food.
+Amongst many statues and museums, we will have an opportunity to visit the birthplace and Memorial House of Mother Theresa.
+In the afternoon, just a few kilometers away from the capital, we visit Kamnik Winery.
+The winery and its vineyards stretch out across 13 hectares of hills with exposition of the slopes to the south, and with excellent microclimatic conditions all year round, where we will taste some wine varieties both local and international, like Golden Temjanika, Vranec, Pinot Noar, Pinot Grigio, or Rose wine, accompanied with delicious Macedonian national food.

 Day 12Skopje – Shato Sopot winery – Demir Kapija (115 km) (B, L, D)